unilaiva/unilaiva-songbook/README.md

 `\usepackage[regular,extrabold]{noto}` in `tex/unilaiva-songbook_common.sty`,
 but it would result in lighter and less readable fonts.

-A better solution to this problem is to compile using **Option ONE**, the Docker container.
+A better solution to this and other distribution specific problems is to compile using **Option ONE**, the Docker container.